Exclusion from the Labour Office

 7. Other serious personal reasons relating to, for example, religion, ethics or morals.

-What to do after you have been excluded from the labour office
+What to do after you have been excluded from the Job Centre

-The first thing to mention is that the removal does not occur at the moment the Jobcentre finds that you have not fulfilled your obligations.
-In fact, the expulsion occurs retroactively to the date on which you actually failed to meet your obligations.
+The first thing to note is that the removal does not happen the moment the Job Centre finds out that you have not fulfilled your obligations.
+It is backdated to the date on which you actually failed to meet your obligations.
 From that date, you will no longer receive benefits and must start paying insurance.
 Similarly, if you claim benefits for material hardship, such as housing benefit, you will not be eligible.

 You can appeal against being struck off the Jobcentre’s register within 15 days of receiving the striking off decision.
 The appeal must state why you disagree with the decision to remove you.
 If the appeal is rejected, you still have the option of taking an administrative action to court within two months of receiving the appeal decision.
 In addition, you can also complain to the Ombudsman or ask the Ministry of Labour and Social Affairs to initiate a review procedure.